karafka/rdkafka-ruby/README.md

 `rdkafka` was written because of the need for a reliable Ruby client for Kafka that supports modern Kafka at [AppSignal](https://appsignal.com).
 AppSignal runs it in production on very high-traffic systems.

-This gem only provides a high-level Kafka consumer.
-If you are running an older version of Kafka and/or need the legacy simple consumer we suggest using the [Hermann](https://github.com/reiseburo/hermann) gem.

 The most important pieces of a Kafka client are implemented.
 We're working towards feature completeness, you can track that here: https://github.com/appsignal/rdkafka-ruby/milestone/1